La-Lojban/lojban.pw/src/md_pages/articles/complete-lojban-language.md

 ---
-title: Unofficial ‘Complete Lojban Language’ book
+title: 📕 Unofficial ‘Complete Lojban Language’ book
 ---

-**CLL unofficial** (colloquially, *UnCLL*, *InCLL*) is a project by Gleki of regular experimental unofficial (not necessarily approved by the Logical Language Group) builds of the Complete Lojban Language book.
+**CLL unofficial** (colloquially, *UnCLL*, *InCLL*) is a project organized by Gleki of regular experimental unofficial (not necessarily approved by the Logical Language Group) builds of the Complete Lojban Language book.

 *   Send your feedback (noticed bugs, proposals, suggestions) to one of the following places:
     *   [Lojban Reddit group](https://www.reddit.com/r/lojban/)